 The first cases of Cryptosporidiosis in Angora goat kids were recorded in Australia in 1981.

-Prior to 1980 cryptosporidiosis was considered rare throughout the world and was first reported to cause diarrhoea in cattle in 1971 and the first cases in humans in 1976.
-The disease has progressed to a major problem internationally and developed to a point where 38% of the reported neonatal calf scours in the UK is due to Cryptosporidiosis.
+Before 1980 cryptosporidiosis was considered rare throughout the world and was first reported to cause diarrhoea in cattle in 1971.
+The first cases in humans was discovered in 1976.
+The disease has progressed to become a major problem internationally and has developed to a point where 38% of the reported neonatal calf scours in the UK is due to Cryptosporidiosis.

 Cryptosporidium parvum, a protozoa which is about a 10th of the size of a Coccidia oocyte, causes diarrhoea in young and immunocompromised animals and is usually associated with explosive outbreaks.

-It can be transmitted from man to animals (Zooanthroponosis) as well as from animals to man (Zoonosis).
+It can be transmitted from man to animals (Zooanthroponosis) and animals to man (Zoonosis).
 The initial outbreaks in South Africa were likely from human sewerage effluent entering our river and water systems and ending up on irrigated pastures or in livestock drinking water.

 What age of kids are affected?

 Infection usually occurs in kids 1-4 weeks old (5-14 days but up to 3 months).
 Outbreaks are likely to be seen in intensive conditions such as lambing pens, ’kraaling’ at night, irrigated pastures and kidding in small camps.